mit212/lab8_2025/README.md

 ## 3 Otsu’s method of Thresholding

 It is important to note that one of the prime goals of computer vision is to separate an image into *what you care about* and *what you don’t care about*.
-Otsu’s method of thresholding is a prime example of a simple method that algorithmically separates pixels into two separate classes.
+Otsu’s method of thresholding is a good example of a simple method that algorithmically separates pixels into two separate classes.
 To use it, open and run `otsu.py`.

 When you run this command, a single image will be taken and then processed using Otsu’s method of thresholding.
 A histogram will appear on your screen, as well as the unprocessed and processed image.